OPI-LIL/opi-lil.github.io/_posts/2015-04-26-automatic-sentiment-analysis-4.md

 | FeedForwad  | 0,5      |
 | SVM         | 0,81     |

-We found that NEAT neural network provided best results, with SVM at second place.
+We found that NEAT neural network provided best results, with SVM at second best results.
 Drawback of these two methos is long training time, but this can be saving trained model for future use.